admin-shell-io/aas-specs/CONTRIBUTING.md

 ```

 ### Check Commit and Pull Request Messages
-In accordance with `Recommendation for Commit Messages` the continuous integration checks the previously defined conditions.
+In accordance with Section "Recommendation for Commit Messages" the continuous integration checks the previously defined conditions.
 For the present development, however, this is not enforced.

 ## Approval Process
 All changes must be **reviewed** and **approved**.